aikar/timings/README.md

 Setting Up Environment
 =====
+You need A webserver such as Apache or Nginx, and PHP 5.6.
+Apache is preferred incase .htaccess is needed.

-You need a LAMP/MAMP/WAMP stack, check out folder, copy config.ini to config.dev.ini and edit to your needs.
+Check out repo, copy config.ini to config.dev.ini and edit to your needs.

-You'll also need NodeJS v4 (first release after io.js merger)
+You'll also need NodeJS v4 LTS

-Windows and Mac users may need to "npm rebuild" but i'm unsure if the binary based deps are needed or not.
+If you are not using Ubuntu 14.04, you may need to "npm rebuild" but i'm unsure if the binary based deps are needed or not.

 To compile static resources and monitor them for changes, simply run `gulp` and control + c to abort watching.
 Gulp will monitor all files for changes and recompile the css/js for you.